falcosecurity/falcosidekick/README.md

 - **GRAFANA_CHECKCERT**: check if ssl certificate of the output is valid (default: true)
 - **GRAFANA_MINIMUMPRIORITY**: minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
+- **GRAFANA_CUSTOMHEADERS** : a list of comma separated custom headers to add, syntax is "key:value,key:value"
 - **YANDEX_ACCESSKEYID** : Yandex Access Key Id
 - **YANDEX_SECRETACCESSKEY** : Yandex Secret Access Key
 - **YANDEX_REGION**: Yandex region (default: ru-central-1)